kthapa101/lab-01-template/lab-01.md

     ```
     **Enter your answer in answers.md.**

+## Wrapping Up

+Before pushing to github, comment out all code and function calls that you make outside of the defined functions.
+Otherwise, they may break the GitHub tests.
+Benchmarking your twin prim generation is especially problematic as you will cause the testing process to time out.

 ## Epilogue

 A major topic of interest in number theory are prime and twin prime counting functions.
 While it is beyond of the scope of this lab and course - this isn't a number theory course after all - with your functions, you could reproduce, verify, and explore some of the known (and unknown) patterns and relationships.